twooldridge/workshop/Day_1.md

 git clone https://github.com/harvardinformatics/snpArcher.git
 ```

-Quick test
+This test is **absolutely** necessary to run to ensure that snpArcher is set up correctly.
+It will probably take around ~30 min just because of the conda setup involved, not because the data is large.
 ```
 cd snpArcher
 snakemake -d .test/ci/ --cores 1 --use-conda
 ```

-Let's do some other organizational things in the project folder before we start.
+Now that *that's* done, let's do some other organizational things in the project folder before we start.
 Your philosophy on organization may differ, but here's what I do:
 ```
 mkdir -p data    #Where raw data goes mkdir -p refs    #For reference assembly and associated files (e.g. blast database)